Hands-On Review: Blackmagic Pocket Cinema 4K

 IMG 5407 Small

-This camera has some good functionality out of the box, but you will likely want to invest in a rigging system.
+This camera has some good functionality, but you will likely want to invest in a rigging system.

-The stationary screen may also mean you will want to get a second monitor.
-Companies like Small Rig make cages for the BMPC4K that make adding accessories easy.
+The stationary screen may also mean you want a second monitor.
+Companies like Small Rig make cages for the BMPC4K, making adding accessories easy.

 Battery Life

 The battery life on this camera isn’t great.
-This camera uses LP-E6 batteries, which only last about 30-45 minutes.
+This camera uses LP-E6 batteries, lasting only 30-45 minutes.

 You will need to purchase a ton of these to make it usable on longer shoots, or you will need to buy a V-mount battery.